gabhijit/xdp-tutorial-rs/templates/basic/basic-03/README.md

 ```
 And then `get` API on the returned Array can be used to read the value specific to particular key (the XDP action is the key in this case).

+For loading the BPF programs from the user space, we are making use of [`Ebpf.load`]() API provided by aya user space crate.

 ## Common Code

 The `StatsRecord` structure is used by both the kernel space API and the user space API.
 This structure is provided by a `common` package used by both kernel space and user space API.
 One more additional detail is - the trait called [`Pod`](https://docs.aya-rs.dev/aya/trait.pod) is required to be derived for our structure [`StatsRecord`] for reading the data from the kernel space.

+# Exercises

+In addition to the existing programs, additional exercises are provided to work with -

+1. Per CPU Arrays
+2. Using the data from the `Context` to count the number of bytes.

+Thus this exercise should serve as a good starting point for real `XDP` program.

+# Notes

+## Revisiting Kernel Logs (`aya-logs-ebpf`)

+In the first tutorial [`basic-01`](../basic-01/README.md), We observed that one can use logging similar to the user space in kernel space.
+The way this works is as follows -
+1. The kernel module creates `PerfEventByteArray` and log entries are sent as perf events using this array to the user space.
+2. The user space module (`aya-log`) reads these entries asynchronously and uses a user space logger to log the entries.